-Where parents have concerns about our school's SEND provision, they should first raise their concerns informally with the class teacher, SENDCO or headteacher.
+Where parents have concerns about our school's SEND provision, they should first raise their concerns informally with the class teacher and/or the SENDCO/Headteacher.
 We will try to resolve the complaint informally in the first instance.
 If this does not resolve their concerns, parents are welcome to submit their complaint formally.